 With all these “shiny new toys” on the market, it is vitally important to spend time researching not only the software but the company behind the software.
 To make sure your preconstruction team has the right tool, ask “Why is this technology important to my company?”
 Being able to create an internal team interested in technology to manage your software evaluations is key to choosing the right one.

 Most companies are realizing that cultural fit is a better indicator of a good employee rather than hiring for skill alone.
 In a straw poll of the room, 90% of attendees said they hire based on culture fit.

 - Screening call from HR to determine their skill level, speak a little about the company, ask about salary requirements.

-- Depending on the role, personality testing which scores the candidate against the company’s cultural values.
+- Depending on the role, personality testing scores the candidate against the company’s cultural values.

 - Screening call or in-person interview with the candidate’s prospective manager to determine technical capabilities and experience.

 - “Discovery Day” with people who would potentially work with the candidate, but also people who may not have day-to-day interactions with them.
-This interview is about interpersonal interaction and gives the candidate an opportunity to learn more about the company culture.
+This interview is about interpersonal interaction and allows the candidate to learn more about the company culture.

 - After Discovery Day, HR will lead a round table to discuss the candidate and provide a final recommendation of an offer to the hiring manager.